The Manipulated: Casting

 On November 13, 2023, Ji Chang-wook and Doh Kyung-soo were confirmed to be cast in the roles of the main characters.

-Jo Yoon-su announced her casting in series on September 2024.
+Jo Yoon-su announced her casting in series in September 2024.
 In October 2024, news outlets revealed that Pyo Ye-jin was cast as Ji Chang-wook's love interest.
 In November same year, Lee Kwang-soo's agency King Kong by Starship confirmed his appearance in series as Baek Do-kyung.

 Release

-The Manipulated was released with 4 episodes on November 5, 2025 on Disney+ under the Hulu on Disney+ label.
+The Manipulated was released with 4 episodes on November 5, 2025, on Disney+ under the Hulu on Disney+ label.
 Subsequently, 2 episodes per week would be released on every Wednesday, with the final 2 episodes on December 3.

 Reception

 The Manipulated achieved strong viewership, ranking first in South Korea for two consecutive weeks and placed within the worldwide Top 4 as of 17 November, according to FlixPatrol.
 It also topped KinoLights’ OTT Trend Rankings for the second week of November.
 The related film Fabricated City similarly experienced a resurgence, rising to No. 2 on several OTT platforms.
 It also recorded 1.14 million participants on Naver Open Talk, the highest engagement among entertainment programs.